keneojiteli/tictactoe-devsecops-project/README.md

    yarn dev
    ```

-4. Open your browser and navigate to `http://localhost:5173`
+4. On your browser, navigate to `http://localhost:5173`

 ## Building for Production